KatTheGit/sylvan-row/assets/README.md

 - Easy to play, tutorial character.
 - Stand back and fire from a distance, while keeping people away with walls and making sure to manage your long cooldown dash adequately.

 ### 4.3.2.
-Elizabeth [IDEA]
+Elizabeth

 - **Primary** - Thorns
-  - Throw a mid-to-long range projectile.
+  - Throw a mid-to-long range dagger.
-  - If the projectile does damage to anything that isn't a wall, it stays on the ground after being thrown.
-Only 3 projectiles can be on the floor at all times, and they disappear after a little while.
+  - If the dagger does damage to anything that isn't a wall, it stays on the ground after being thrown.
+  - [not implemented] Only 3 daggers can be on the floor at all times
+  - They disappear after a little while.
 - **Secondary** - Call for Grace
   - Place down a tree.
-The tree provides, to anyone near it:
+The tree provides a speed boost to anyone near it.
-    - A small speed boost
-    - A fire rate boost
-  - If you are inside the range of this tree, up to 5 of your **Primary**'s projectiles will remain on the floor unconiditionally.
+  - If you are inside the range of this tree, your **Primary**'s projectiles will remain on the floor unconiditionally.
 - **Dash** - Recall
-  - Dash forward, pulling towards yourself all projectiles that were on the ground.
+  - Dash forward, pulling towards yourself all daggers that were on the ground.
-  - Returning projectiles deal damage to opponents caught in their path.
+  - Returning daggers deal damage to opponents caught in their path.
-  - Opponents caught by multiple projectiles are marginally slowed.
+  - Opponents caught by multiple daggers are marginally slowed.

 Intended playstyle:
 - A character that likes to stand back and control chokeholds.
 - Countered by fast characters or widening chokeholds by destroying walls.

+### 4.3.3.
+Mandy from Brawl Stars or something idk

+- **Primary**
+  - Fire a long range projectile
+- **Secondary**
+- **Dash**
+- **Passive** - Take aim
+  - Standing still increases the range of **Primary**

 # 5. Gameplay

 Similar to Battlerite's *current* gamemode.
+- 1v1 or 2v2 (3v3 if we're feeling freaky)
+- Players fight until the last team stands in the arena, with the fight lasting between 30seconds and one minute.
+- Health can't be fully healed back.
+- Best of 3